DevCycleHQ/devcycle-docs/docs/extras/permissions/permissions.md

 # Permissions

 At DevCycle, our primary goal for permissions is to protect production.
-We've designed our permission to be lightweight, straightforward and simple while ensuring production is protected.
+We've designed our permissions to be lightweight, straightforward and simple while ensuring production is protected.

 Specifically, we offer Permissions Gating to protect Environments which are marked as "production" from unauthorized changes.
 This allows Organizations to manage which users can modify the Targeting Status, Rules and served Variations in a production Environment that may impact their end users.